codeonlyjs/website/content/guide/routerBasics.md

 ```

-Next, we register "router handlers" with the router.
+Next, we register "route handlers" with the router.
+A handler is an

-A route handler is an object that matches URLs to pages in your app.
+object that matches URLs to pages in your app.

 This example sets up a router handler for an `/about` page url.